leeunam/leeunam/README.md

 </p>

 ## About me:
-Pleasure!
-I'm Leunam and I studying ADM tech at [Inteli](https://www.inteli.edu.br/) (Institute of Technology and Leadership).
+Pleasure!👋 I'm Leunam and I studying ADM tech at [Inteli](https://www.inteli.edu.br/) (Institute of Technology and Leadership). <br>
 I seek to improve my knowledge in management and technology, to be able to face new challenges and evolve personally and professionally.
 In addition to contributing to projects/companies that I can share and learn from.

 ## Experience:
 🪙 I co-founded [Cashy Finance](https://www.instagram.com/cashy.finance/) (a gamified financial education startup). <br>